Andyinater/AutoGen_IterativeCoding/README.md

 # Known Issues

-Sometimes the Reviewer will produce a 100+ point list of the same issue.
+* Sometimes the Reviewer will produce a 100+ point list of the same issue.

-Due to above issue, Reviewer may perpetually suggest to "iterate".
+* Due to above issue, Reviewer may perpetually suggest to "iterate".

-# I Wish I Had Time To...

-Make the planning phase not require a group chat – while demonstrative in how a manual group chat can be made, it is not necessary for the flow to run as intended.

-Include Git `diff` style revisioning, or actually *use* Git.
-(See: [ChatDev](https://github.com/OpenBMB/ChatDev))

-Add logic to create working directory if it doesn't exist.
-Tie in with logic to select which project to continue working on based on directory names.

-Include automated testing and code execution during iterations – feed back error messages or Manager comments.

-# Future Work
+* There is no code to exit the program, the user must terminate it outside of the console window.